citp/privacy-policy-historical/t/ts/tsn/tsn.ca.md

-> *The following text is extracted and transformed from the tsn.ca privacy policy that was archived on 2006-04-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060415001754id_/http%3A//www.tsn.ca/help/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tsn.ca privacy policy that was archived on 2006-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061206193224id_/http%3A//www.tsn.ca/help/privacy) for the most accurate reproduction.*

-# TSN.ca - Help - Canada's Sports Leader
+# TSN : HELP - Canada's Sports Leader

 ### Bell Globemedia Website Privacy Policy